-Palatin Technologies, Inc. (PTN) CEO Carl Spana on Q1 2021 Results - Earnings Call Transcript

 On today's call, we will provide financial and operating updates.
 We sincerely hope that you and your families are safe and healthy as you deal with life-altering changes brought about by the COVID-19 pandemic.

-Now, I’m going to turn the call over to Steve to help provide the financial update, as well as an update on Vyleesi.
+Now, I’m going to turn the call over to Steve, and he will provide the financial update as well as an update on Vyleesi.
 Steve?

 Steve Wills

 Thank you, Carl, and good morning everyone.
-Regarding the first quarter ended September 30, 2020, net loss for the quarter was $3.9 million or $0.02 per share, compared to net loss of $4.5 million or $0.02 per share for the comparable quarter of 2019.
+Regarding the first quarter ended September 30, 2020, net loss for the quarter was $3.9 million or $0.02 per share compared to a net loss of $4.5 million or $0.02 per share for the comparable quarter of 2019.
 Vyleesi gross sales for the period July 25 to September 30 amounted to $809,100.
-We recognized negative $288,560 in Vyleesi net products revenue and net being net of allowances and accruals.
-We recognized no contract and license revenue for the quarter, compared to $97,379 for the comparable quarter of 2019.
+We recognized negative $288,560 in Vyleesi net product revenue, and net being net of allowances and accruals.
+We recognized no contract and license revenue for the quarter compared to $97,379 for the comparable quarter of 2019.

-Total operating expenses for the quarter were $3.7 million including a $1.6 million gain on the license termination agreement related to Vyleesi with AMAG.
-This compared to a $5 million, compared to 5 million of operating expenses for the comparable quarter of 2019.
+Total operating expenses for the quarter were $3.7 million, including a $1.6 million gain on the license termination agreement related to Vyleesi with AMAG.
+This compared to a $5 million -- compared to 5 million of operating expenses for the comparable quarter of 2019.

-As of September 30, 2020, the company had $86.6 million in cash and cash equivalents, and $5 million in accounts receivable, compared to $82.9 million in cash and cash equivalents and no accounts receivable as of June 30, 2020, and no outstanding debt.
-The amount of cash and cash equivalents of $86.6 million puts a Palatin in a comfortable position to fund its anticipated operating results well through calendar year 2021.
+As of September 30, 2020, the company had $86.6 million in cash and cash equivalents and $5 million in accounts receivable compared to $82.9 million in cash and cash equivalents and no accounts receivable as of June 30, 2020, and no outstanding debt.
+The amount of cash and cash equivalents of $86.6 million puts Palatin in a comfortable position to fund its anticipated operating results well through calendar year 2021.

 Regarding Vyleesi, in July 2020, Palatin announced the mutual termination of its license agreement with AMAG Pharmaceuticals for Vyleesi.
 Under the termination agreement, Palatin regained all North American development and commercialization rights for Vyleesi.
-AMAG made a $12 million payment to Palatin at closing, and will make a 4.3 million payment to Palatin on March 31, 2021.
+AMAG made a $12 million payment to Palatin at closing and will make a 4.3 million payment to Palatin on March 31, 2021.

 Palatin assumed all Vyleesi manufacturing agreements and AMAG transferred information data, all the assets related exclusively to Vyleesi, including existing inventory.
 AMAG is providing certain transitional services to Palatin for a period to ensure continued patient access to Vyleesi and regulatory compliance during the transition back to Palatin.
 Palatin is reimbursing AMAG for the agreed upon costs of the transition services.
 The accounting treatment of this transaction resulted in a $1.6 million gain on the license termination.